pagarba/iot-flux/tutorials/turorialOne.md

      - wpa_supplicant.conf
      - ssh

-- In wpa_supplicant.conf enter this text and edit your details: country code, WiFi name and password:
+- In wpa_supplicant.conf enter this text and edit your details:
+     - country code
+     - WiFi name
+     - password